Straightforward Step-by-Step GDPR – Marketing and Social Media

 • You can rely on Legitimate Interests for marketing activities if you can show the way in which you use people’s data is proportionate, has a minimal privacy impact, and people would not be surprised or likely to object to what you are doing.
 You may need to carry out a Legitimate Interest Assessment (LIA) to check the balance between your business’s interests and those of the data subjects.

-Straightforward Step-by-Step GDPR - Marketing and Social Media 2The rights of the individuals
+Straightforward Step-by-Step GDPR - Marketing and Social Media 2The rights of the individual

-• The rights with respect to direct marketing are absolute – if an individual objects you must cease sending marketing messages immediately.
+• The rights concerning direct marketing are absolute – if an individual objects you must cease sending marketing messages immediately.
 You must keep a “do not send” list to prevent anything from going out to someone who has objected.
-Your email marketing platform will have this facility built in (do check though!).
+Your email marketing platform will have this facility built in, most likely called a suppression list (do check though!).

-• The right to be informed is best addressed by your Privacy Notice.
+• The right to be informed is best handled by your Privacy Notice.
 Be completely open and clear on what you do with personal data.
-For example, include a link to it if you ask for email addresses to add members to your email list when people join your Facebook group.
+For example, include a link to your Privacy Notice if you ask for email addresses to add members to your email list when people join your Facebook group.

-• All of your consent requests must be clear and accurate and link to your Privacy Notice.
+• All consent requests must be clear and accurate and link to your Privacy Notice.

 • If you have cookies or icons on your website to take people to your social media accounts, you need to get consent via a cookie consent banner (that includes a link to your Privacy Notice) and have a record of it.